aminnj/tidfit/README.md

 ```
 <img src="images/image2.png" width="450px" />

-An array of initial parameter values, `p0`, is also accepted as a keyword argument to `fit` and passed through to `curve_fit`
+An array of initial parameter values, `p0`, is also accepted as a keyword argument to `fit` and passed through to `curve_fit`,
 but keeping track of an array while modifying the fitting function is cumbersome.
 If an explicit function is specified, any default arguments are extracted and used as the initial `p0` to `curve_fit`.
 ```python